Sheryl Cruz: Acting career

 After her role in Tinik sa Dibdib, Cruz was chosen by GMA Network to appear in Langit sa Piling Mo as a guest star.
 She also starred in the first season of the GMA reality comedy series Ang Yaman ni Lola and Grazilda.

 In 2011, Cruz moved to TV5 and joined the cast of Mga Nagbabagang Bulaklak.
 She immediately returned to GMA after the show ended through the remake of Ikaw Lang ang Mamahalin.

 In 2012, she returned to TV5 via Isang Dakot na Luha.
-Cruz later returned again to ABS-CBN the same year, appearing in a special participation role in the last episodes of the teleserye Walang Hanggan, playing the role of a younger Manang Henya (portrayed by her aunt Susan Roces) in flashbacks.
+Cruz later returned to ABS-CBN the same year, appearing in a special participation role in the last episodes of the telescope Walang Hanggan, playing the role of a younger Manang Henya (portrayed by her aunt Susan Roces) in flashbacks.
 She, along with her cousin Sunshine Cruz, also starred in the 2013 action-horror-drama series Galema: Anak ni Zuma, starring Andi Eigenmann.

 On December 7, 2013, Cruz won the P1,000,000 in The Singing Bee with four consecutive correct answers.

-She returned to her home network GMA once again in 2014, and was given many roles and TV appearances including the afternoon drama series Buena Familia.
+She returned to her home network GMA again in 2014, and was given many roles and TV appearances including the primetime drama series Strawberry Lane.

-In 2019, she reunited with Sunshine Dizon once again started the work in the newest drama series Magkaagaw.
+In 2019, she reunited with Sunshine Dizon and once again started work in the newest drama series Magkaagaw.
 She played the role of Veron Razon-Santos, an ambitious woman who is Mario's ex-wife turned evil mistress as she avenged by the affair with Jio, which is played by Jeric Gonzales, who is the husband of Laura's daughter, Clarisse, which is played by Klea Pineda.

+In 2022, she joined the cast of the afternoon drama series Prima Donnas, portraying the role of Bethany Fajaro-Howards in Season 2.
+Initially depicted as a kind-hearted guardian to Donna Lyn / Lenlyn (portrayed by Sofia Pablo) in Australia, her character transitions to the main antagonist, Kendra Fajardo Clavaria, replaces Aiko Melendez's role in Season 1.
+Kendra's transformation into Bethany's doppelgänger becomes central to her plot of vengeance against the Claveria family, culminating in the demise of Sheryl's character.

+In 2024, she took on the main role of Patricia Valdez-Engano, the main antagonist of the afternoon legal drama series Lilet Matias: Attorney-at-Law.
+Patricia harbors deep animosity towards Lilet (played by Jo Berry) due to her status as the illegitimate child of a wealthy family.

+Politics

+In early 1986, 11-year-old Cruz was noted to be attending KBL campaign sorties alongside other celebrities for the reelection of president Ferdinand Marcos in the 1986 snap election.